 Caught in a Speed Trap: Traps for the Wary

 Be careful if you are caught in a speed trap.
-California law defines speed traps as "an artificially low speed limit combined with excessively high enforcement,” and they still exist in 55,000 areas on U.S. roads.
-Read our legal guide to avoid getting caught in any of the different types of speed traps discussed below.
+California law defines speed traps as "an artificially low-speed limit combined with excessively high enforcement,” and they still exist in 55,000 areas on U.S. roads.
+Read our legal guide to avoiding getting caught in any of the different types of speed traps discussed below.

 Get Legal Help Today